35000 Pacific Coast Highway.

 Coral Beach Cantina: 7½ miles south, at 29350 Pacific Coast Highway

 Malibu Ranch Market: 7 miles south, at 29575 Pacific Coast Highway

-Visitors to the park often sight red-tailed hawks overhead and woodpeckers, quail, and even an occasional horned owl in the woodland areas.
+Visitors to Leo Carrillo State Park often sight red-tailed hawks overhead and woodpeckers, quail, and even an occasional horned owl in the woodland areas.
 Mule deer, raccoons, and gray foxes roam the park, as well as smaller creatures such as salamanders, lizards, and snakes.
 At low tide the tide pools make interesting places to explore for everything from sea stars and crabs to mussels and anemones.

 Offshore, watch for migrating gray whales, especially in April and May.
 Sometimes a mother whale and calf will venture close to the shore.
 Other marine mammals include harbor seals, sea lions, and dolphins.
 Shore birds abound, especially gulls, pelicans and cormorants.

 California State Parks and Recreation cautions that "large surf, cold water temperatures, backwash, sudden drop-offs,

 pounding shorebreak, and dangerous rip currents can turn what seem like safe activities such as

 playing near the surf line, wading, or climbing on rock outcroppings, deadly."